 There’s no guarantee the college you attend after graduating high school will accept your credits.
 Many colleges may not consider competing colleges’ courses to be equivalent in content and difficulty.
 Selective colleges may limit the number of dual enrollment transfer credits they accept or simply deny them entirely.
 As such, it’s crucial to do your research and meet with your school counselor before taking a dual enrollment course.

 Dual enrollment courses are oftentimes more rigorous than high school classes.
 They are college-level courses that require more time spent studying and working on assignments.
 If you’re already struggling with a difficult academic schedule, enrolling in a higher level class may not be the best idea.

 However, it’s important to note that the difficulty level of dual enrollment courses can vary greatly depending on the class, the instructor, and the institution.
 In fact, some dual enrollment classes, especially those taught at community colleges, are not considered as rigorous as AP or IB courses.
-If your goal is an academic challenge, consult your guidance counselor to discuss the specific dual enrollment courses you’re considering.
+If your goal is an academic challenge, consult your school counselor to discuss the specific dual enrollment courses you’re considering.

-Dual enrollment usually meet in the early morning or late evening.
+Dual enrollment courses usually meet in the early morning or late evening.
 This can interfere with students’ schedules and require them to spend more time in class outside of normal school hours.
-Students may have to sacrifice some of the time they would usually to devote to extracurricular activities such as clubs and sports.
+Students may have to sacrifice some of the time they would usually devote to extracurricular activities such as clubs and sports.
 Additionally, it may be difficult for students to coordinate transportation to and from the college campus for in-person college courses.

 Is dual enrollment right for me?

 As you can see, there are a variety of factors to consider when thinking about enrolling in college classes.
 Many students find that the advantages of earning college credit while still in high school outweigh the potential drawbacks.
 Other students are simply not ready to add a college level course to their busy schedule.